ai-amplified/blog_post/medical-translation-services-in-healthcare.md

     <li>Turkish-English</li>
 </ul>

 **Developers** can seamlessly integrate our bio-medical and clinical text translation models into their applications or workflows via our API.
-Here is a quick tutorial to help you get started: https://github.com/ai-amplified/models/blob/main/tutorials/Bio-Medical%20and%20Clinical%20Text%20Translation.ipynb
+[Here](https://github.com/ai-amplified/models/blob/main/tutorials/Bio-Medical%20and%20Clinical%20Text%20Translation.ipynb) is a quick tutorial to help you get started.

 **You may want to review our <a href="https://aimped.ai/models?search=nlp-legal-translation&page=1">legal translation models.</a>**